mtoensing/wp-tgdb-importer/readme.txt

 == Changelog ==

+= 0.3 =

+* basic image import
+* Add ESBN and Youtube

 = 0.2 =

-* add platforms to posts as terms.
+* adds platforms to posts as terms.
-* add genres to posts as terms.
+* adds genres to posts as terms.
-* import class of game-api.
+* imports class of game-api.
-* function to check if title exists and then adding platform.
+* added function to check if title exists and then adding platform.
 * better validation.

 = 0.1 =